Providenciales Vacation Villa Rentals

 Quite a few beachfront villas are located in central Turtle Cove.
 The coast here is Smith's Reef, a site that offers excellent snorkeling, yet isn’t the nicest beach for general swimming.

 The Turtle Cove enclave and marina has several restaurants and small shops, and is a relatively short drive away from nearly everything important on the island.

-The Chalk Sound general region on Providenciales is a very popular site for villas.
-Quiet and residential, the peninsulas and ridge between Chalk Sound National Park and the Caicos Banks is incredibly scenic.
+The Chalk Sound general region on Providenciales is a very popular site for vacation cottages and villas.
+Quiet and residential, the peninsulas and ridge between Chalk Sound National Park and the Caicos Banks are incredibly scenic.

 Two comparatively small beaches, Sapodilla Bay and Taylor Bay, are the significant beaches in the area.
 Although they would never be close to being considered “crowded” when compared to famous coasts worldwide, due to their limited extent they can at times feel a bit busier than other spots on Providenciales.

 Limestone ironshore makes up the majority of the coastline at this part of Providenciales, both on the interior Chalk Sound and fronting the south shore.

 The accommodations on both the southern Caicos Banks oceanfront and lagoon side of the Chalk Sound peninsula offer amazing views of brilliantly-turquoise water.

 Dining options are however a bit limited, as Las Brisas Restaurant is the only restaurant and bar in the area.
 Chalk Sound is about a 9-mile (15 km) drive from Grace Bay, with portions of the journey leading past the industrial areas at South Dock, Five Cays, and Downtown.

 A beautiful 3-mile (4.8 km) stretch of white sand beach fronts this south-side residential region, and villas are found both on the coast and at the inland Long Bay Hills.